-Follow the Liberal Democrat peers on Twitter
+Follow all the Liberal Democrat peers on Twitter with this one list

 https://twitter.com/markpack/lists/libdem-peers

-As ever, do let me know if you spot any additions or corrections to what is now a list of 51 Lib Dem peers – thank you.
+As ever, do let me know if you spot any additions or corrections to what is now a list of 53 Liberal Democrat peers – thank you.

-You can also sign up for the weekly email newsletter from the Lib Dem peers.

 * Twitter = 15m active users.
 Lib Dem general election votes = 2.4m.
 Worth remembering if you wonder if “real people” use Twitter.

-[…] You can follow all of the Liberal Democrat peers on Twitter with my Twitter list. […]
+Twitter is no longer be growing quickly.
+It is still widely used.